simple-crypto/SMAesH-challenge/website/src/rules.md

 ## Prize

 For each target:
-- a prize of 1000 € is awarded to the best team,
+- a prize of 1000 € is awarded to the team with the most points,
-- a prize of 500 € is awarded to the second best team,
+- a prize of 500 € is awarded to the team with the best attack at the end of the challenge.

-The awarded teams will be asked to send a description of their best attack.
+The awarded teams will be asked to send a short description of their attacks.
+Teams cannot win more than one award.

 ## Final remarks